lsaravia/CriticalGlobalForest/Outline.md

 # Analysis of critical transitions at the Global Forest

+Ecologists must search for universal principles, and one of these universal principles are scaling laws [@Harte2014],

 the idea is to do a global analysis using early warning signals of ecological transitions [@Kefi2014]